Digital Toolbox: marketing. How to create a website

 www.spark.adobe.com is a free web based platform from the Adobe that let’s you create social graphics through templates and design filters, magazine style web stories and animated videos.
 Adobe Creative Cloud is offered at discounted rates for charities through Technology Trust.
 It is the most popular collection of creative design desktop applications, mobile apps, and services for designing, developing, and publishing graphical, video, audio, and interactive content for print, the web, and mobile devices.

-The next instalment in the Digital Toolbox series will cover social media management, search engine optimisation and analytics.
-It'll be up on the site next week.
+The next instalment in the Digital Toolbox series will cover social media management.

 This content is brought to you by RBS Social & Community Capital which exists primarily to support charitable organisations (including, but not restricted to, charities, social enterprises and other organisations run for social impact) by providing finance where they are unable to access sufficient mainstream finance.
 RBS has a strong heritage supporting community-based businesses.